 If you are urinating and have no symptoms then you should continue to take sips of sports drink and water every 15-20 minutes.
 Once your urine is clear and you are urinating freely, stop taking sips and drink only when thirsty.

-If you have symptoms such as feeling light-headed, dizzy, nauseous, vomiting, confused, short of breath, develop muscle aches or cramps which will not go away, and you have not been able to urinate, then you should call 999 or have someone take you to the nearest A&E department and tell them you have run the marathon.
+If you have symptoms such as feeling light-headed, dizzy, nauseous, vomiting, confused, short of breath, develop muscle aches or cramps which will not go away, and you have not been able to urinate, then you should call 999 or have someone take you to the nearest A&E department and tell them you have run the marathon, 10k or taken part in BM Ride.

 If you do not know your weight, then keep track of your urine:

-Much less commonly, if you have gained weight, then you may have drunk too much during the marathon.
+- Much less commonly, if you have gained weight, then you may have drunk too much during the event.
 You are at risk of hyponatraemia (low salt levels).

-If you have symptoms such as feeling dizzy, nauseous, vomiting, have a headache, confused, then you should call 999 or have someone take you to the nearest A&E and tell them you have run the marathon or 10k.
+- If you have symptoms such as feeling dizzy, nauseous, vomiting, have a headache, confused, then you should call 999 or have someone take you to the nearest A&E and tell them you have run the marathon or 10k or completed the BM Ride.

-If you feel unwell after the race, you should also not drink alcohol.
+If you feel unwell after you finish, you should also not drink alcohol.

 MEDICATIONS TO AVOID AFTER YOUR MARATHON